katruje/ai-development-team/README.md

 - [ ] Integration with popular AI models
 - [ ] Plugin system for extending functionality
 - [ ] More agent specializations

-## 🙏 Acknowledgments

-- Inspired by the vision of autonomous AI development teams
-- Built with ❤️ by the open-source community
-- Thanks to all contributors who have helped shape this project

 ## 🛠️ Usage